confluentinc/confluent-kafka-dotnet/README.md

 For an overview of configuration properties, refer to the [librdkafka documentation](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md).

-**Note:** The control loop in librdkafka makes use of file descriptor events to wake up in a timely fashion which is unfortunately not supported on Windows.
-If you are on Windows and experiencing poor latency, try setting `socket.blocking.max.ms` to `1` which will limit the time librdkafa blocks on the socket to 1ms (the trade-off being higher CPU usage).
-This issue will be addressed in a future version of the library.
+**Note:** The mechanism used by librdkafka to poll simultaneously for both new application and socket events is not supported on Windows.
+If you are on Windows and experiencing poor latency (which may happen in low throughput scenarios in particular), set `socket.blocking.max.ms` to `1` to limit the time librdkafka will block waiting for network events to 1ms (the trade-off being higher CPU usage).
+We will optimize the librdkafka control loop for use on Windows in a future version of the library.

 ### Basic Producer Example